awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 * A minimum of 4 GB of RAM

-  .. note:: 4 GB of RAM is required to build some of the larger AWS clients.
+  .. note:: You need 4 GB of RAM to build some of the larger AWS clients.
 The SDK may fail to
-      build on EC2 instance types *t2.micro*, *t2.small*, and other small instance types due to insufficient memory.
+      build on |EC2| instance types *t2.micro*, *t2.small*, and other small instance types due to insufficient memory.

-Additional requirements for Linux systems
+Additional Requirements for Linux Systems
 -----------------------------------------

 To compile on Linux, you must have the header files (``-dev`` packages) for *libcurl*, *libopenssl*,